unexist/blog/_drafts/nomad.md

 Behind the scene, whenever a job is submitted, [Nomad][] evaluates it and determines all necessary steps for this workload.
-Once this is done a new **allocation** is created and scheduled on a client.
+Once this is done a new **allocation** is created and scheduled on a client node.,

 There are many different objects, but it is probably easier just to start with a concrete example and we are going to step through it line by line: